aspnetzero/documents/docs/en/HealthChecks.md

 ...
 ```

-See their own documentation.

 ###### Adding your custom health check

-To add your own health check you should create a class inherited from `IHealthCheck`. ( We locate our health checks `.Application` )
+To add your own health check, you should create a class inherited from `IHealthCheck`. ( Already implemented health check classes are located under **HealthChecks** folder of `.Application`  project.)

 ```c#
   public class MyCustomHealthCheck : IHealthCheck